Investigators Sift Through Evidence In Polk County Shooting of 4

 When deputies interviewed him, the suspect described himself as “a survivalist” and confessed to being on methamphetamines, Judd told reporters Sunday.
 The suspect’s girlfriend told authorities that he had been diagnosed with PTSD and had been acting erratically in the past week, saying that he could speak directly to god, according to the sheriff.
 He says there is no connection between the shooter and the victims.

 CW44 reached out to the Polk County Sheriff’s Office who said they aren’t releasing any more details at this time.
-Make sure to stick with CW44 News on air and online as we continue to follow this developing story.
+Make sure to stay with CW44 News At 10 on air and online as we continue to follow this developing story.

-Watch Full Press Conference HereMORE NEWS: High Visibility Traffic Enforcement Starting Monday, September 13
+Watch the full Press Conference with Sheriff Grady Judd.MORE NEWS: Pasco County Parents Protest: 'We Need Masks To Be Required'